Democrats again worry that independent ‘spoiler’ will give Blaine House to GOP

-Good morning from Augusta, where many Democrats are spooked after a recent poll of the 2018 gubernatorial race that saw a neck-in-neck race between Republican Shawn Moody and Democrat Janet Mills, with some are using it to lobby a third candidate to drop out.
+Good morning from Augusta, where many Democrats are spooked after a recent poll of the 2018 gubernatorial race that saw a neck-and-neck race between Republican Shawn Moody and Democrat Janet Mills, with some are using it to lobby a third candidate to drop out.

 The Lincoln County Democratic Committee mustered members to show up last week at an event for State Treasurer Terry Hayes, an independent candidate and former Democratic legislator who was a distant third in that Suffolk University poll at 4 percent support, with many telling her that she risks throwing the Blaine House to Moody.